-If a person notices any additional symptoms, such as itching or pain, they may need to see a doctor.
+If a person notices any additional symptoms, such as itching or pain, they may need to speak with a doctor.

-Additional symptoms may be a sign of an underlying infection that requires prompt treatment.
-Anyone who has frequent white particles in the urine or is uncertain about the cause should also see a doctor.
+Additional symptoms may be a sign of an underlying condition or infection that requires prompt treatment.
+Anyone who has frequent white particles in the urine or is uncertain about the cause should also speak with a doctor.

-A proper diagnosis and treatment is the best way to prevent any possible complications.
+Receiving a proper diagnosis and treatment are the best ways to prevent any possible complications.